harcokuppens/clean-classic-helloworld/README.md

 The project is build with the `cpm` tool (Clean Project Manager).
-You can also build the project with the `clm` tool (CLean Make), however the `cpm` tool is preferred because it uses a project file which gives you fine level control of your project and which is also used by the Clean IDE (only for Windows).
+You can also build the project with the `clm` tool (CLean Make), however the `cpm` tool is preferred because it uses a project file which gives you fine level control of your project and which is also used by the Clean IDE (native for Windows, with wine on MacOS and Linux).

 There is also a similar repository where we build the same HelloWorld Clean code using a Clean installation using the nitrile tool at: https://github.com/harcokuppens/clean-nitrile-helloworld.git .
-The nitrile tool installs the Clean runtime and its libraries as versioned packages, and also manages the build of the project.
+The nitrile tool installs the Clean runtime and its libraries as versioned packages, and also manages the build of the project, but you can also create a project file the nitrile project and build it with cpm or the CleanIDE.

 **Table of Contents**